How many times have you vowed to pack lunch more often, but ended up going back to Chipotle/pizza/insert-fast-food-of-choice after the first 3 days?

 Pasta e fagioli usually involves pancetta and fresh herbs.
-This version not only simplifies things by using pasta sauce (the garlic and spices are already in there!), but it also omits the meat to make this a vegetarian-friendly soup.
-Make it three ingredients—and vegan—by holding the cheese.
+This version simplifies things by using pasta sauce; the garlic and spices are already in there.

 Three-ingredient spaghetti and meatballs?
 Well, close enough.
-With a simple tomato sauce, zucchini noodles, and nothing but turkey and a few dry spices in the meatballs, this back-to-basics recipe is a reminder that less is more.
+With a simple tomato sauce, zucchini noodles, turkey, and a few dry spices in the meatballs, this recipe proves that getting back to basics can be delicious.

 Sometimes, less is more.
 If all those trips to the salad bar, sandwich joint, or taco truck during lunch are taking a toll on your budget — and your health — it might be time to whip up your own easy lunch recipes.